ysufender/CSR/README.md

 consists of three parts: Assembler, Linker and Runtime.
 The runtime part is CSR itself, as can be understood from the name.
 The assembler and linker make up JASM and it has its [own repo](https://github.com/ysufender/JASM).

+> NOTE:
+>   FlatVM is the currently in progress VM type and is the only supported one.
+If you
+>   want to use the other VM under bytemode/structured/ I can't guarantee that it'll work
+>   with the existing JASM.

 ## Quickstart

 ### Installation